Andrew L. Shapiro

 Prior to that, Andrew focused on globalization.
 In 1992, Random House published his book We're Number One!: Where America Stands—and Falls—in the New World Order, which was released in Germany and Japan as well.
 President Clinton invited Andrew to speak at his post-election Economic Summit.

-Andrew is a cofounder of Resourcient, a new initiative to promote scalable investment in resource efficient businesses, and serves on the advisory boards of Obvious Ventures, Yale’s Center for Business and the Environment, and The Climate Group's Clean Revolution initiative.
+Andrew serves as an advisor to Obvious Ventures, Yale’s Center for Business and the Environment, and The Climate Group.
 He was a longtime board member at the Southern Center for Human Rights and the nonprofit Reboot and served at the appointment of Mayor Michael Bloomberg on a task force on career and technical education.

 Andrew is a graduate of Brown University (Phi Beta Kappa, 1990) and Yale Law School (1995).
 He served as a law clerk to Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit and was admitted to the New York State bar.